Program pathway tracks:

 • 3.0 Prerequisite GPA

-• OT Shadowing hours – Substantial number (no set number)
+• OT Shadowing hours – Substantial number (no set number) plus sustained volunteer or life experience with individuals who have disabilities

 • 3 Professional References (at least one from an OT)